YiifeiWang/Numerical-solutions-to-Stokes-Equation/Readme.md

 ### true

-'true_*.m' return the true value of the function
+'true_*.m' returns the true value of the function